-The excellent relations enjoyed by both countries stems from Switzerland's humanitarian aid and reconstruction activities both during and after the conflict in Croatia.
+The excellent relations between Switzerland and Croatia stem from Switzerland's humanitarian aid and reconstruction activities during and after the conflict in Croatia.
 Croatia is Switzerland's second biggest trading partner in south-eastern Europe.
 It is popular among Swiss nationals as a holiday destination.
 Furthermore, a substantial Croatian diaspora lives in Switzerland.

 Key aspects of diplomatic relations

 The number of high-level official visits and the agreements that have been signed by the two countries attest to a steady intensification of political relations.
-The high points to date have been the official visit to Zagreb by the president of the Swiss Confederation at the time, Micheline Calmy-Rey, on 14 November 2011 and the official visit of the former Croatian president, Ivo Josipović, to Bern on 19 June 2014, during which he was received by the then president of the Swiss Confederation, Didier Burkhalter.
+The high points to date have been the official visit to Zagreb on 14 November 2011 by the president of the Swiss Confederation at the time, Micheline Calmy-Rey, and the meeting in Bern on 19 June 2014 between the former Croatian president, Ivo Josipović and the then Swiss president, Didier Burkhalter.

 Since 2006, there have been regular exchanges between the two parliaments.
-The president of the National Council, Christa Markwalder, paid an official visit to Croatia in April 2016.
+Then president of the National Council, Christa Markwalder, paid an official visit to Croatia in April 2016.

-The Federal Council also decided to extend its enlargement contribution to include Croatia and allocated a sum of CHF 45 million.
+The Federal Council also decided to extend Switzerland’s contribution to the enlarged EU to include Croatia, and allocated a sum of CHF 45 million.
 The amount was approved by Parliament at the end of 2014.
-With this contribution, the Federal Council wishes to treat Croatia in the same way as the other "new" member states that have joined the EU since 2004.
-This contribution is a gesture of Switzerland's solidarity and forms the basis for solid economic and political relations with the new member state of Croatia.
+The Federal Council is extending this contribution in order to treat Croatia in the same way as the other ‘new’ member states that have acceded to the EU since 2004.
+This contribution is a gesture of Switzerland's solidarity and forms the basis for solid economic and political relations with the new EU member state of Croatia.

-Swiss exports to Croatia increased up until 2013, but have declined since 2014, while imports from Croatia have shown growth since 2011, making it Switzerland's second biggest trading partner in south-eastern Europe.
+Swiss exports to Croatia increased up until 2013, but have declined since 2014, while imports from Croatia have been growing steadily since 2011, making it Switzerland's second biggest trading partner in south-eastern Europe.
 The volume of trade in 2014 stood at approximately CHF 325 million, representing a rise of 18% on the previous year.
 Switzerland mainly exports pharmaceutical products and machinery, and mainly imports machinery and wood products.
 More than 60 Swiss companies operate in Croatia.

-The two countries have had ties for a number of years via a free-trade agreement with the European Free Trade Association (EFTA).
+The two countries have had ties for a number of years via a free-trade agreement between the European Free Trade Association (EFTA) and Croatia.
 After Croatia's accession to the EU, most agreements were superseded by Switzerland's bilateral agreements with the EU.

-The "Scientific Cooperation Between Eastern Europe and Switzerland" (SCOPES) programme promotes scientific cooperation between research groups and institutions in Switzerland and Eastern Europe.
-Croatian projects can be financially supported within the framework of multilateral partnerships with other countries.
+The ‘Scientific Cooperation Between Eastern Europe and Switzerland’ (SCOPES) programme promotes scientific cooperation between research groups and institutions in Switzerland and Eastern Europe.
+Croatian projects can receive funding within the framework of multilateral partnerships with other countries.

-As an EU member state, Croatia is one of the beneficiary countries of the Swiss contribution to reducing the economic and social disparities in an enlarged EU.
-The Swiss contribution to Croatia amounts to CHF 45 million.
+As a member of the European Union (EU), Croatia is one of the beneficiaries of Switzerland’s contribution to reduce economic and social disparities in the enlarged EU.
+Switzerland’s contribution to Croatia amounts to approximately CHF 45 million.
 On 30 June 2015 Switzerland and Croatia signed the bilateral framework agreement which regulates the implementation of Switzerland’s enlargement contribution to Croatia.
-All projects must be completed by mid-December 2024.
+All projects must be approved by May 2017 and completed by mid-December 2024.